PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Tom looked to Kim: he looked perturbed as if the whole thing was a bad idea.
 Tom turned to face her brother with the excitement she felt; an invitation.
 Kim returned her look but it was clear he was not influenced.
 Instead Kim looked at her with dread, as if she were the vibrant village.

 "You two are new" said someone behind them.
-The two turned to see a relaxed, sandy haired boy.
+The two stopped and turned abruptly: a relaxed, sandy haired boy.
 He was a bit older than them.
 He was holding a cow by a nose ring teather.
 "Where you from?" the boy looked between Tom and Kim, but ending on Tom.

 "Hello."
 She answered eagerly, pleased to make a new friend.
 Kim barely said anything, a slight disaproval was his greeting.